Hausler History, Family Crest & Coats of Arms

 Early Origins of the Hausler family

 The surname Hausler was first found in the Rhineland, where this family was a prominent contributor to the development of the district from ancient times.
 Always influential in social affairs, the name Hausen became an integral part of that turbulent region as it forged alliances with other families within the region and the nation.

-Important Dates for the Hausler family
+Early History of the Hausler family